pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-aws-credentials-on-cicd-part-1/index.md

 ## During deployments, exchange the IAM user credentials for a more privileged IAM role

 Now that we have a regularly rotated, low-privileged credential to use during deployments, the next step is to use “assume role” to exchange those IAM User credentials for an IAM Role credential.
 This doesn't sound very clear at first.
 Why exchange one credential for another?
 Why not just use the same credentials?
 In other words, what is an IAM Role, and why is this so much better than an IAM User?

+The IAM Role has the minimum permisions needed tp access the required APIs in you production account to deploy your Pulumi program.
 The credentials used to assume an IAM Role are only valid for a short period (minutes to hours).
 After a fixed duration, there is no threat if disclosed.

 Earlier, we mitigated potentially exposing IAM User credentials by using our CI/CD provider’s ability to store secret values and automatically rotating credentials.
 Using the IAM Role credentials adds another layer of security, but within the context of the machine itself during the deployment.